Seattle in the Spring

 Redondo Beach

 If you’re craving a relaxed stroll, Redondo Beach is an ideal choice.
 This scenic Puget Sound beach features a welcoming boardwalk, where you can walk for about half a mile one way, taking in stunning views of the water the entire time.
-Redondo Beach is also popular with fishing enthusiasts, thanks to its well-known fishing pier (note: the pier is currently under construction).
-While it has fewer seasonal blooms compared to other spots, visitors can still enjoy pops of color from neighborhood gardens and flower-filled yards surrounding the quaint beachside homes.
-Plus, all of the sea life you can spy at Saltwater State Park can also be seen at Redondo Beach.
+It's also popular with fishing enthusiasts, thanks to its well-known fishing pier (note: the pier is currently under construction).
+While you're there, take a moment to admire the Redondo Arch, a reflective piece of public art that blends in seamlessly with the natural setting.
+And if you visit on a Saturday, be sure to check out Highline College's MaST Center Aquarium, which holds hundreds of native species and is free and open to the public on weekly Discovery Days.

 Angle Lake Park